An Insider’s Guide to Exploring the Margaret River Caves

 Giants Cave is the cave for thrill-seekers and those looking for an adventure.
 A friend and I had so much fun exploring this huge cave with its many twists and turns, ladders and tight spaces.
 Giants Cave is 86 metres at its deepest point (equivalent to nearly a 30-storey building!)

 Your journey begins with a descent into the cave via a series of ladders and stairways.
-As you navigate through the depts of the cave, you’ll encounter large chambers, tight squeezes, and tree roots dangling overhead.
+As you navigate through the depths of the cave, you’ll encounter large chambers, tight squeezes, and tree roots dangling overhead.
 This is a true caving experience where you’ll need to climb, scramble, and duck your way through the passages unguided, navigating by torchlight alone.

 Once you surface above ground, there’s a short walk through the bush, crossing over Caves Rd, back to the entrance and reception.